Traewelling/traewelling/privacypolicy_en.md

 - IP address

 There is no merging of this data with other data sources.
 The legal basis for data processing is Art.
-6 (1) lit. b DSGVO, which permits the processing of data for the fulfillment of a contract or pre-contractual measures; at the same time, there is a legitimate interest in processing here within the meaning of Art.
-6 (1) lit. f DSGVO.
+6 (1) lit. b GDPR, which permits the processing of data for the fulfillment of a contract or pre-contractual measures; at the same time, there is a legitimate interest in processing here within the meaning of Art.
+6 (1) lit. f GDPR.
 As the operator of this website, we have a legitimate interest in keeping log files for the technically error-free and smooth provision of our services.